ebabcock/PowerAfterChange/docs/reference/find_n_after.md

   Probability parameter for binomial

 ## Value

 A list containing the minimum number of after measurements needed to achieve the target power and a data frame of the power curve

-A list containing the minimum number of after measurements needed to achieve the target power and a data frame of the power curve